 5. Pay attention to complaints.
 Complaints are like tips of the icebergs – they suggest that the bigger part of the problem is hidden from the view.
 In fact, 96% of unhappy customers don’t complain, and 91% of those will simply leave and never come back.

 6. Offer long term contracts.
 Instead of the month-to-month contracts, try offering a longer subscription model.
-In such a way your customers will have enough time to implement the product and see the benefits of using it.
+In such a way your customers will have enough time to implement the product and see the benefits of using it while increasing customer lifetime value.

 You can also outsource both your development and customer support departments to make your business more appealing to an investor looking for a passive owner opportunity and reduce owner replacement costs, and document and test your source code to secure a higher valuation.